terramate-io/terramate-docs/cloud/signup/index.md

 Initially, you will be located on the organization's dashboard.
 If no data has been synchronized to your organization so far, instructions to do so will lead you to this documentation.

+### Link another social login

+If you want to authenticate using a different social provider than the one that you previously used, just navigate to your user profile area.

+In the Linked Accounts section, you can view all the login providers available and easily connect with additional providers.
+If you have multiple linked accounts, you can also disconnect from any provider you no longer want to use.
+However, please keep in mind that you won't be able to disconnect from the last provider you logged in with.

 ## Connecting the CLI

 You can use [`terramate cloud login`](../../cli/cmdline/cloud/cloud-login.md) to log in to Terramate Cloud.
 A browser window